 To apply, simply complete the online Registration Form pay and the £200 fee.
 The deadline to apply is 1 October in the year prior to entry.

 Once we have received notification of your registration and fee, we will send you an acknowledgement detailing what happens next.

 Guidance for prospective parents and current teachers

-Entrance examinations and pre-tests will take place in January.
-Examinations will comprise Maths, English and Non-Verbal Reasoning, a carousel of assessed activities and an individual interview.
+Entrance assessments will take place in November 2023, these will comprise written examinations in Maths, English and Non-Verbal Reasoning, some small group activities and an individual interview.
 We will provide more detailed information nearer the time.

 If your child is entitled to extra time, or special considerations, or has any Special Educational Needs, please inform us prior to the examinations and provide us with any supporting information, e.g. Educational Psychologist's report, to enable us to make the necessary arrangements.

-Specimen papers are not available for this test and no preparation is necessary.
+Specimen papers are not available for these examinations and no prior preparation is necessary.

 Candidates will have an individual interview with a member of staff.
-The interview allows us to find out more about your child, their hobbies, interests, views and opinions.
-Interviews for candidates residing overseas can be conducted via Facetime or Skype.
+The interview allows us to find out more about your child, their hobbies and interests, views and opinions.
+Interviews for candidates residing overseas will be conducted via Microsoft Teams.

-In accordance with HMC Guidelines, Freemen’s will not be able to reach a decision on an application for entry until we have received this report.
+Please be aware that we will be unable to reach a decision on an application for entry until we have received this report.

-Candidates applying from overseas who are unable to attend the entrance examinations at Freemen's in January, may be able to sit the exams at their current school, at an approved agents’ office, if appropriate, or at a local British Council Office.
-Interviews can be arranged via Skype or FaceTime.
-Please make it clear on the Exam Confirmation Form or Registration Form that you wish to sit overseas.
+If applicants can attend the assessments at Freemen’s, we will invite them to join us for the entrance assessments in December.
+Otherwise, we can either arrange for candidates to sit entrance assessments at their current school, at an approved agents’ office, if appropriate, or at a local British Council Office.
+Interviews will be arranged via Microsoft Teams.
+Please indicate on the Registration Form that you wish your child to sit overseas.

 offerS OF PLACES